Fawn Point is a rare Siamese point. Only the traditional Cat Association recognizes it as an official color. – Photo by Hockeyben

 Although their appearance differs, the Modern Siamese cat has a character very similar to Thai cat, although the latter is sometimes presented as a little more sociable.

 It is a very affectionate cat, who loves to live as a family.
-However, it is better if the owner likes cats with a strong character.
+But, it is better if the owner likes cats with a strong character.
 In effect, he is passionate about the person he considers his human of reference, and establish a very strong relationship with him.
 He is fully involved in the life of his protector, follows him in all his movements, sleep next to him, leans on his knees in quiet moments… He is totally devoted and faithful to him.
-Therefore, he is quite a demanding cat: to be fully happy, the Modern Siamese cat needs a master willing to dedicate time, interest, honey and, sometimes, patience.
+So, he is quite a demanding cat: to be fully happy, the Modern Siamese cat needs a master willing to dedicate time, interest, honey and, sometimes, patience.

 The downside is that they quickly become possessive and protest if they don't get the attention they expect..
 He is very sure of himself, even moody and impatient: you like your requests to be answered quickly, and if you don't get the answer you want, does not hesitate to express his point of view with meows that only cease when he gets his way.

 Although it is clear that he has his favorite human, the Modern Siamese cat usually have a good relationship with other people in the family, especially if they surround you with their presence, they caress him and play with him.
 This is because they help meet your need for care..
-However, It may happen that you feel a certain dislike for one of the members of the house and do not hesitate to show it, dismissively ignoring him and refusing to interact with him.
+But, It may happen that you feel a certain dislike for one of the members of the house and do not hesitate to show it, dismissively ignoring him and refusing to interact with him.

 He gets along very well with children and is a very good playmate for them (and vice versa), as long as they treat you with respect.
-However, remember that a small child should never be left alone with a cat without adult supervision.
+But, remember that a small child should never be left alone with a cat without adult supervision.
 This is valid regardless of the breed of the cat, for the safety of both parties.

 On the other hand, his proximity to family means that he does not appreciate loneliness at all.
 Not recommended for people who are out most of the day.